Monarch-IDO/monarch-smartcontracts/README.md

-## ThorStarter Contracts
+## Monarch Contracts

-This repository contains the ThorStarter Token, Faucet and Staking contracts used for the TGE & sale.
+This repository contains the Monarch Token, Faucet and Staking contracts used for the TGE & sale.

 We're working on building out our IDO platform & governance, those contracts will